 Counseling Psychology (PhD)

 Our scientist-practitioner program offers developmentally sequenced training in research and clinical practice.
 Our students receive many opportunities to engage in research via joining multiple research teams as well as by conducting their own student-led research.

 Multiculturalism and social justice are foundational to our program.

-If you are looking for a program that is both nurturing and stimulating you will find a home in Fordham's Counseling Psychology doctoral program.
+If you are looking for a program that is both nurturing and stimulating, you will find a home in Fordham's Counseling Psychology doctoral program.

-Director of Training
+Associate Professor, Director of Training